gvwilson/sensibleadventures/maddy-roo/old.md

 The lower corridor was as empty as the one above had been.
-The red lights didn't come on automatically: by trial and error they found they only lit up when Sindy said something.
+The red lights didn't come on automatically: every dozen steps or so,
-"Because you're so squeaky,"
-Maddy joked,
-brushing away her sister's half-hearted punch.
+Maddy or Sindy had to say something to trigger them.
 Maddy kept waiting for Patient's crackling voice to taunt them from a speaker, but it never came.

-Finally they reached a door.
+Finally they came to a door.
 "Armory Number Four," Maddy read aloud, tracing the faded words with her finger.
 She glanced at Dockety,